MarinJuricev/ParagonLite/README.md

 ### ParagonLite

-Native Android receipt printing app written in Kotlin, this project was done as an experiment on how to implement MVVM, and my first “real” Kotlin application, it was never meant to be a production app, more as a learning curve that turned out ok.
+Native Android receipt printing app written in Kotlin, this project was done as an experiment on how to implement MVVM, it was never meant to be a production app, more as a learning curve that turned out into a fully functional/tested app.

 #NOTE: